ejerry27/pui-homework/final-project/readme.md

 Projects Page
 1. Hover over each of the folders and a pop will appear.
 Click on the learn more button.

 Project 1 and Project 2 page: Scroll through the pages and you will see animations for my role, deliverables secondary research.
+Responsiveness:This prototype works well with a laptop screen and iphone SE

 ## Part 3: External Tool